-Board Goal 1: The percentage of 3rd-grade students performing at or above grade level in reading as measured by the Meets Grade Level Standard on STAAR will increase.
+Board Goal 1: ELAR The percentage of 3rd grade students performing at students reading and writing at or above grade level in reading as measured by the Meets Grade Level Standard on STAAR will increase 8 percentage points from 42% in spring 2019 to 50% in spring 2024.

-Goal 1: By May 2023, all students at Travis ES in Grades 3-5 taking the STAAR Reading test will score at least 87% 'Meets' grade level standard, and at least 70% will score 'Masters' grade level standard.
+Goal 1: By May 2022, at least 80% of all students at Travis ES in Grades 3-5 taking the STAAR Reading test will score at 'Meets' grade level standard.

-Expanding Educational Opportunities
+Strategic Priorities: Expanding Educational Opportunities

-Measurable Objective 1: At least 80% of students in 3rd-5th grades taking scheduled formative assessments will score 75% or higher.
+Measurable Objective 1: At least 80% of students in 3rd-5th grades taking scheduled summative assessments will score 75% or higher.